chrishah/MITObim/README.md

 General introduction to MITObim
 -------------------------------

 The MITObim procedure (mitochondrial baiting and iterative mapping) represents a highly efficient approach to assembling novel mitochondrial genomes of non-model organisms directly from total genomic DNA derived NGS reads.
 Labor intensive long-range PCR steps prior to sequencing are no longer required.
-MITObim is capable of reconstructing mitochondrial genomes without the need of a reference genome of the targeted species by relying solely on (a) mitochondrial genome information of more distantly related taxa or (b) short mitochondrial barcoding sequences (seeds), such as the commonly used cytochochrome-oxidase subunit 1 (COI), as a starting reference.
+MITObim is capable of reconstructing mitochondrial genomes without the need of a reference genome of the targeted species by relying solely on (a) mitochondrial genome information of more distantly related taxa or (b) short mitochondrial barcoding sequences (seeds), such as the commonly used cytochrome-oxidase subunit 1 (COI), as a starting reference.

 The script is performing three steps and iteratively repeating them: (i) Deriving reference sequence from previous mapping assembly, (ii) in silico baiting using the newly derived reference (iii) previously fished reads are mapped to the newly derived reference leading to an extension of the reference sequence.
-For more details please refer to [Hahn et al. 2013](http://nar.oxfordjournals.org/content/early/2013/05/09/nar.gkt371.full "MITObim full article at NAR").
+For more details please refer to [Hahn et al. 2013](http://nar.oxfordjournals.org/content/41/13/e129 "MITObim full article at NAR").
 Detailed examples are demonstrated in the TUTORIALS section below.

 TUTORIALS
 ---------

 The following tutorials are designed for users with little Unix and no previous MIRA experience.
 Tutorials I & II will demonstrate how to recover the complete mitochondrial genome of _Thymallus thymallus_ using the mitochondrial genome of _Salvelinus alpinus_ as a starting reference.
 Tutorial III achieves the same goal using solely a ~700 bp barcoding sequence as initial seed reference.
 For a quick exploration of your own data I recommend trying something along the lines of Tutorial II.
 Tutorial IV (to be added soon) uses a proofreading procedure to specifically reconstruct two mitochondrial genomes from a mixed sample containing genomic reads from two species.
-FOr convenience I always refer to MITObim.pl in the tutorials - The individual user will have to call the respective version of MITObim (e.g. `MITObim_1.6.pl`) during trying the tutorials.
+For convenience I always refer to MITObim.pl in the tutorials - The individual user will have to call the respective version of MITObim (e.g. `MITObim_1.6.pl`) during trying the tutorials.
 MITObim 1.7 (and newer) might finish some of the tutorials with slighly less iterations than described in the tutorials.
 Dont worry!

 Preparations:

-- download MIRA (MIRA 4 for the use with MITObim 1.7 (and newer) from [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/) or MIRA 3.4.1.1 for the use with MITObim 1.6 from [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/Older%20releases/V3.4.0/). *Precompiled* binaries are available for Linux and OSX.
+- download MIRA (MIRA 4 for the use with MITObim 1.7 (and newer) from [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/) or MIRA 3.4.1.1 for the use with MITObim 1.6 from [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/Older%20releases/V3.4.0/). **Precompiled** binaries are available for Linux and OSX.
 Help can be found [here](http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html "Definitive Guide to MIRA").
 You ll need to put the directory containing the MIRA executables in your PATH in order to successfully use MITObim.pl.
 If you can't or won't do that you can also tell MITObim where to find the correct MIRA binaries via the --mirapath option.
 - download the MITObim wrapper script and the testdata from Github, e.g. download the entire MITObim repository as zip archive (use the button on the Github page) or use git on the command line (`git clone --recursive git://github.com/chrishah/MITObim.git`).
 - make the MITObim.pl executable (`chmod a+x MITObim.pl`) and extract the contents of the testdata archives (`tar xvfz testdata1.tgz`)